 To abide in Christ is not a one-sided relationship.

 Jesus uses this metaphor to emphasize a close, mutual, and ever-growing relationship.
-It is a continual and eternal connection.♥
+It is a continual and eternal connection with God’s presence.

 Abide in the Vine

 Branches cannot bear fruit on their own, they need to be attached to the vine.
-Jesus is the one who brings out the fruit from our lives as we stay dependent on and abiding in Him.
+Jesus is the true vine that brings out the fruit from our lives as we stay dependent on and abiding in Him.
 We can live out the fruits of the Spirit and witness to others by staying connected to the vine.

 Farther down in this chapter, Jesus tells us “You did not choose me, but I chose you and appointed you to go and bear fruit-fruit that will last.”
 V16.